jijisa/diskalert/README.rst

 * Wall transport: send alert message to the logged-in users.
 * Email transport: send alert message to the mail recipients.
-* Telegram transport: send alert message to the telegram.
+* Telegram transport: send alert message to the telegram chat id.
+* Slack transport: send alert message to the slack chaneel.

 Build (Optional)
 -----------------